bloominstituteoftechnology/node-api3-project/README.md

 * `get()`: calling find returns a promise that resolves to an array of all the resources contained in the database.
 If you pass an `id` to this method it will return the resource with that id if found.
 * `insert()`: calling insert passing it a resource object will add it to the database and return an object with the id of the inserted resource.
 The object looks like this: `{ id: 123 }`.
-* `update()`: accepts two arguments, the first is the id of the resource to update and the second is an object with the changes to apply.
+* `update()`: accepts two arguments, the first is the `id` of the resource to update and the second is an object with the `changes` to apply.
 It returns the count of updated records.
 If the count is 1 it means the record was updated correctly.
-* `remove()`: the remove method accepts an id as it's first parameter and, upon successfully deleting the resource from the database, it returns the number of records deleted.
+* `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the resource from the database, returns the number of records deleted.

 The `postDb.js` helper includes an extra method called `getPostTags()` that when passed a post id as it's only argument, returns a list of all the _tags_ for the post.

 The `userDb.js` helper includes an extra method called `getUserPosts()` that when passed a user id as it's only argument, returns a list of all the posts for the user.

-**All these helper methods return promises.**
+**All these helper methods return a promise.**

 #### Database Schemas

-The _schemas_ (properties and data type of each property) used to store and retrieve the resources inside the included database file (`lambda.sqlite3`) is described below.
+The _schemas_ (properties and data type of each property) used to store and retrieve the resources inside the included database (`lambda.sqlite3`) is described below.

 ##### Users